eunseon02/DynOSAM/README.md

 We are currently working on providing datasets to process live data, along-side pre-processing modules which will be available soon.

+[Download](https://unisyd-my.sharepoint.com/:f:/g/personal/jesse_morris_sydney_edu_au/EhK53_rmAqRDtHslS9HEuwwByFpR2oX59A_CKQTKrc9dAA?e=nbmM8h) processed version of the KITTI tracking and OMD sequences.
+The other sequences were used in their raw form.

 ### i.
 KITTI Tracking Dataset
 We use a modified version of the KITTI tracking dataset which includes ground truth motion data, as well dense optical-flow, depth and segmentation masks.
-TODO:

 The required dataset loader can be specified by setting `--data_provider_type=0`

 ### ii.
 Oxford Multimotion Dataset (OMD)
 Raw data can be downloaded from the [project page](https://robotic-esp.com/datasets/omd/).
-For our 2024 T-RO paper we used a modified version of the dataset which can be downloaded here.
-(TODO) which is associated with the current dataloader.
+For our 2024 T-RO paper we used a modified version of the dataset which can be downloaded from the above link.

 C++ code to parse the raw dataset (although not used) is also provided and the code used to pre-process the dataset (as optical flow and segmentation masks are not provided in the raw dataset) will also be provided soon.